AElfProject/AElf/docs/resources/smart-contract-apis/genesis.md

 }
 ```

-Gets the address of a contract by its name.
+Gets the address of a system contract by its name.

 **Parameters:**